-No, there is not a vaccine against cataracts.
+No, there is no vaccine to guard against cataracts.
 The best preventative measure is close monitoring of your dog's eyes and maintaining a healthy lifestyle.

 Can all dogs undergo cataract surgery?

 Some dogs do not qualify for cataract surgery due to factors like disease or old age.
-Because the surgery requires general anesthesia, it may be too dangerous to dogs with pre-existing conditions.
+Because the surgery requires general anesthesia, it may be too dangerous for dogs with pre-existing conditions.

 Clearing Up Canine Cataracts.
 Oklahoma State University College of Veterinary Medicine.

 Gelatt KN, Mackay EO.
 Prevalence of Primary Breed-Related Cataracts in The Dog in North America.
 Vet Ophthalmol.
 2005 Mar-Apr;8(2):101-11. doi:10.1111/j.1463-5224.2005.00352.x.v

 Disorders of the Lens in Dogs.
 Merck Veterinary Manual.